Soft Reasoning: Navigating Solution Spaces in Large Language Models through Controlled Embedding Exploration: Abstract

 \section{Abstract}

 Large Language Models (LLMs) struggle with complex reasoning due to limited diversity and inefficient search.
 We propose \ModelName, an embedding-based search framework that optimises the embedding of the first token to guide generation.
 It combines (1) embedding perturbation for controlled exploration and (2) Bayesian optimisation to refine embeddings via a verifier-guided objective, balancing exploration and exploitation.
 This approach improves reasoning accuracy and coherence while avoiding reliance on heuristic search.
 Experiments demonstrate superior correctness with minimal computation, making it a scalable, model-agnostic solution.
+The code is released at \href{https://github.com/alickzhu/Soft-Reasoning}{https://github.com/alickzhu/Soft-Reasoning.}